PraygeG/Market-Indicator-Cli/README.md

 STONKZILLA CLI is a Python cli tool that allows to plot stock price data and a set of supported indicators.
 Data for calculations and plotting is sourced from yfinance API by default or AlphaVantage (free, requires API key) if configured.
-The stock price data can be plot using lines or candlesticks.
+The stock price data can be plotted using lines or candlesticks.
 Indicators that generally have values close to prices are being plot on the price subplot, oscillators/momentum indicators get separate subplots for good readability.
 Supported indicators:
 1. Simple moving average (SMA),
 2. Exponential moving average (EMA),